sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L10_Integrate_Azure_Key_Vault_with_Azure_DevOps.md

 ## Lab overview

 Azure Key Vault provides secure storage and management of sensitive data, such as keys, passwords, and certificates.
 Azure Key Vault includes supports for hardware security modules, as well as a range of encryption algorithms and key lengths.
 By using Azure Key Vault, you can minimize the possibility of disclosing sensitive data through source code, which is a common mistake made by developers.
-Access to Azure Key Vault requires proper authentication and authorization, supportxing fine grained permissions to its content.
+Access to Azure Key Vault requires proper authentication and authorization, supporting fine grained permissions to its content.

 In this lab, you will see how you can integrate Azure Key Vault with an Azure DevOps pipeline by using the following steps: